freenas/freenas-docs/userguide/storage.rst

   .. warning:: Data stored in Cache (L2ARC) drives is not encrypted.
      Do not use Cache (L2ARC) with encrypted pools.

-* At present, there is no one-step way to encrypt an existing, unencrypted pool.
+* At present, there is no automated method to encrypt an existing, unencrypted pool.
 Instead, the data must be backed up, the existing pool destroyed, a new encrypted pool created, and the backup restored to the new pool.

 * Hybrid pools are not supported.
-Added vdevs must match the existing encryption scheme. :ref:`Pools` automatically encrypts a new vdev being added to an existing encrypted pool.
+Added vdevs must match the existing encryption scheme. :ref:`Extending a Pool` automatically encrypts a new vdev being added to an existing encrypted pool.

 Encryption performance depends upon the number of disks encrypted.
 The more drives in an encrypted pool, the more encryption and decryption